AmpelAstro/Ampel-contrib-sample/README.md

 In Tier 0 (T0), the full alert stream is *filtered* to only include potentially interesting candidates.
 This tier thus works as a data broker: objects that merit further study are selected from the incoming alert stream.
 However, unlike most brokers, accepted transients are inserted into a database (DB) of active transients rather than immediately being sent downstream.
 Users can either provide their own algorithm for filtering, or configure one of the filter classes provided by the community, according to their needs.

-> Example T0: The simple AMPEL channel ``BrightNStable'' looks for variables with at least three well behaved detections (few bad pixels and reasonable subtraction FWHM) and not coincident with a Gaia DR2 star-like source.
+> Example T0: The simple AMPEL channel `BrightNStable` looks for variables with at least three well behaved detections (few bad pixels and reasonable subtraction FWHM) and not coincident with a Gaia DR2 star-like source.
 This is implemented through a python class SampleFilter that operates on an alert and returns either a list of requests for follow-up (T2) analysis, if selection criteria are fulfilled, or `False` if they are not.
 AMPEL will test every ZTF alert using this class, and all alerts that pass the cut are added to the active transient DB.
 The transient is then associated with the channel ``BrightNStable''.

 Tier 1 (T1) is largely autonomous and exists in parallel to the other tiers.
 T1 carries out duties related to *updates* of datapoints and states.
 Example activities include completing transient states with datapoints that were present in new alerts but where these were not individually accepted by the channel filter (e.g., in the case of lower significance detections at late phases), as well as querying an external archive for updated calibration or adding photometry from additional sources.